 |Provide working wiring for one telephone jack.||Not addressed|

 For all residential properties, landlords are required to make and pay for any repairs to make the unit livable that are not caused by the tenant.

-- Sending notice – Tenants must put repair requests in writing to the landlord.
+- Sending Notice – Tenants must put repair requests in writing to the landlord by personal delivery, certified mail or leaving it with an employee at the landlord’s place of business.
 The landlord has three days to make any necessary repairs after receiving written notice.

 Tenant’s Options if Repairs Aren’t Made